How to Get Here

 Dr Manuela Filippa obtained her PhD in Psychology from the University of Paris Ouest Nanterre and she is currently Maître Assistante (Assistant Professor) at the University of Geneva.
 Her work aims to advance an embodied and integrative science of emotion, bridging brain, physiology, and behavior at the origins of intersubjectivity.
 She studies neural and physiological systems as dynamic, interacting processes, with a particular focus on music and affective prosody as privileged paradigms for understanding human connection.
 She has authored more than 100 publications, including peer-reviewed journal articles and book chapters, and has written popular science books for educators, parents, and children.

 Soprano Emily Rocha is a Second Prize winner of the Canadian Opera Company Centre Stage Competition and a current member of the COC Ensemble Studio.
-In spring 2027, she performs Adina (L’elisir d’amore) at the COC.
+In spring 2027, she performs Adina (L’elisir d’amore) at the Canadian Opera Company.
 Her 2025/26 season also includes appearances as Countess Ceprano (Rigoletto) and covering Gilda, Juliette (Roméo et Juliette), Euridice (Orfeo ed Euridice) and Sophie (Werther).
-In summer 2025, she joined the National Ballet of Canada as soprano soloist in Anna Karenina, sang Laurie Moss (The Tender Land) with Toronto City Opera and the title role in The Merry Widow with Highlands Opera Studio.
-She made her COC mainstage debut as Kate Pinkerton (Madama Butterfly) last season.
-Recent concert highlights include Mahler’s Symphony No. 2 ‘Resurrection’, Orff’s Carmina Burana and Mahler’s Rückert-Lieder with the University of Toronto Symphony Orchestra as Concerto Competition winner.
-A 2024 Tanglewood Music Center Vocal Fellow, she holds an Honours BMus and MMus in Opera from the University of Toronto.
+In summer 2025, she joined the National Ballet of Canada as soprano soloist in Anna Karenina, sang Laurie Moss (The Tender Land) with Toronto City Opera and performed the title role in The Merry Widow with Highlands Opera Studio.
+She made her Canadian Opera Company mainstage debut as Kate Pinkerton (Madama Butterfly) in the previous season.
+Recent concert highlights include Mahler’s Second Symphony ‘Resurrection’, Orff’s Carmina Burana and Mahler’s Rückert-Lieder with the University of Toronto Symphony Orchestra as Concerto Competition winner.
+A 2024 Tanglewood Music Center Vocal Fellow, Emily holds a Bachelor and a Master of Music in Opera from the University of Toronto.

 Verbier Festival